-Are you planning, or thinking about planning a trip to Argentina?
+Are you currently planning a trip to Argentina?

-Then this guide will help you take out the stress, frustration, and pain of deciding plus help you make the most out of your trip.
+If so, then this guide will help you take out the stress, frustration, and pain of deciding, plus help you make the most out of your trip.

 When traveling to South America, Argentina is a definite must-see.